Set up config modifiers

 Config modifiers in the side nav

-4. All existing config modifiers in the environment display.
+4. All existing config modifiers in the environment appear.

 View existing config modifiers